NOTE: The system used in this guide is the SandMan pump/filter system but this guide will outline the basic steps for any sand filter system.

 1. Make sure that the power by the pool is turned off.

 2. Review the instructions in the owner’s manual to familiarize yourself with the process

 3. Lay out the parts for the pump/ filter so that they are easily accessible.

 4. Position the filter tank on the filter base securely next to the pool.
-The hoses will need to be long enough to reach both the skimmer and the return. *Note: You may need to install the pump on the base using the supplied bolts as you may need to access the bottome of the base.
-Double check the manual.
+The hoses will need to be long enough to reach both the skimmer and the return. *Note: You may need to install the pump on the base using the supplied bolts as you may need to access the bottom of the base.
+Double-check the manual.

 5. Next, assemble the lateral assembly.

-6. This particular lateral assembly has snap on laterals.
-You will need to assemble it inside of the tank.
+6. This particular lateral assembly has snap-on laterals.
+You will need to assemble it inside the tank.